 Last but not least, Singapore is Australia’s largest trading partner in ASEAN and the 4th in Asia as a whole after China, Japan and South Korea.
 Singapore is also the largest foreign investor in Australian real estate, making up 28% of all foreign property investments in the country.

 Singapore was the first nation in Southeast Asia to have a free-trade agreement with Australia.
-The Singapore-Australia FTA (SAFTA) was implemented in 2003 and makes clearing customs, business travel, and government procurement easier.
+The Singapore-Australia FTA (SAFTA) began in 2003 and makes customs, business travel, and government procurement easier.

 Despite the long history between the two countries, there are still some difficulties.
 Some Australian states shut Singaporean businesses out of government procurement, and most Australian law degrees are not recognized by Singapore.